 The State Property Fire Insurance Fund (the Fund), an internal service fund of the State, was created by Chapter 58, Article 31, of the General Statutes.
 The Fund insures State owned buildings and contents for fire, extended coverage, and other property losses.
 The Fund does not charge premiums for fire insurance for operations that are supported by the State's General Fund.
 Those operations that are not supported by the State's General Fund are charged for fire coverage.
 Agencies of the State can purchase extended coverage and other property coverage such as sprinkler leakage, business interruption, vandalism, theft, and "all risk" for buildings and contents through the Fund.
 For those that elect to receive any of this other coverage, the Fund charges premiums.
 The Fund insures losses up to \$10 million per occurrence.
-All losses covered by the Fund are subject to a \$5,000 per occurrence deductible.
-However, some agencies have chosen a higher deductible for a reduction in premium.
+All losses covered by the Fund are subject to varying deductible per occurrence.
+Deductible selections lead annual rate and premium costs.

 The Fund purchases excess insurance from private insurers to cover losses over the amounts insured by the Fund.
-If aggregate uninsured losses sustained by the Fund, in excess of \$50,000 per loss, other than flood and earthquake losses and wind losses by named storms, reach \$10 million in any one annual period, the Fund's retention for the remainder of the annual period is \$100,000 per occurrence.
+If aggregate uninsured losses sustained by the Fund, in excess of \$50,000 per loss, other than flood and earthquake losses and wind losses by named storms, reach

+\$10 million in any one annual period, the Fund's retention for the remainder of the annual period is \$100,000 per occurrence.
 Settled claims have not exceeded coverage in any of the past three fiscal years.